Maria Collett: 2018

-In 2018, Collett ran unopposed in the Democratic primary for the election to succeed retiring State Senator Stewart Greenleaf, who had represented the 12th District since 1979.
-Collett defeated Stewart Greenleaf Jr., Greenleaf's son and a former Controller for Montgomery County, in the November 6 general election.
+In 2018, Collett ran unopposed in the Democratic primary for the election to succeed retiring state senator Stewart Greenleaf, who had represented the 12th District since 1979.
+Collett defeated Stewart Greenleaf Jr., Greenleaf's son and a former controller for Montgomery County, in the November 6 general election.
 Her victory was part of the "blue wave" that increased Democratic and female representation in the Pennsylvania General Assembly and Congressional delegation.

 Committee assignments

-For the 2021-2022 Session Collett sits on the following committees in the Senate:
+For the 2021-2022 Session Collett sat on the following committees in the Senate: